rsspdc/checklists/checklists/web-based-service.md

 </details>

 ## 📖Documentation

+*How do people know what your project is, how to use it and how to contribute?*

 - [ ] Project is suitably Documented
 	- [ ]  	🥉Bronze (easy): Project has README file (See details for minimum suitable README)